Traumflug/simulavr/doc/build.rst

   Use this option to specify the root directory to install simulavr to. ``/usr/local`` is the default.

-``--with-bfd``
-  If configure tells you it can't find libbfd, try ``--with-bfd=/your/path/``.
-Notice that you are expected to point to the libbfd from binutils configured for AVR.

-``--with-libiberty``
-  In the unlikely event that your properly installed AVR binutils results in simulavr finding libbfd but not libiberty, use this option.
-Use of this option usually means the libiberty you are looking at did not come from the same binutils install that gave you the libbfd you have.

 ``--disable-tcl``
   By default, the Tcl interface is enabled.
 However, it is possible to build a standalone simulavr executable without Tcl.
 When ``--disable-tcl``